Keterion/inbox_scraper/README.md

 | `--sent`  | Uses the mailbox ID for the sent emails       |

 ### Mailbox ID
-(Also, you might have to edit `inbox.py`.
-On line 35 or so, in the get_dump function, the url contains the string "SU5CT1g".
-It might be that that is not the mailbox ID you have.
+(Also, you might have to edit `lib.py`.
+In there you have the inboxID and outboxID.
+You need to change those.
 #### Getting your mailbox ID
 There are two ways I know of.